What is true play value?

 Why is it so important?

-When creating a playground the most basic end goal is to have children want to engage with the finished product.
+When creating a playground the most basic end goal is to have children engaged.
 A child should always enjoy their time spent on the playground.
-This is why it is important to always strive to give play value in the atmosphere you create when designing a playground.
 Children should feel safe and supported, yet still stimulated, excited, and encouraged to take risks and challenge themselves through play.

 If your playground or equipment is not engaging to children, they won’t want to spend their time there or keep coming back.
 This means they are missing out on the physical and developmental benefits of play they could and should be receiving.